 In the comic books, a group of barely-recognized heroes called the New Warriors attempt to take down a powerful villain named Nitro.
 Being unable to stop him, Nitro unleashes a powerful blast that kills over 600 civilians, many of them innocent children.
 It's a much more violent opening that you probably won't see ever in Marvel's popcorn-fluff films.

-50 people just voted on The Red Skull's Backstory
+The Red Skull's Backstory

 Marvel has a tendency to make their heroes fight darker, mirror-versions of themselves in their films, and the first Captain America movie is no different.
 In Captain America: The First Avenger, Cap faces off with his arch-nemesis the Red Skull, who is revealed to be created by the same serum that turned Captain America from a shrimp into a beefcake.
 Although his rhetoric and demeanor matches more closely with the original character, his power level and origin matches more closely with the Ultimate version of the character.
 In that world, Steve Rogers has an illegitimate son who's taken and raised by the government.
 He has the same powers as Captain America and seems polite and kind, but on his 17th birthday, he reveals himself to be a true psychopath, butchering over 200 people and slicing up his own face in a way that makes him look like a Red Skull.
 This is way more brutal than anything Marvel would want in their films, especially when it was still trying to launch its cinematic universe.